Visiting the USA in a motorhome. West Coast - Route

 Visiting the USA in a motorhome.
 West Coast - Route – main image

-In this part, I will tell you what our route on the west coast of the USA looked like, I will tell you where we stopped, what we saw.
-And if you are interested in how much exactly the rental of a motorhome and other costs related to this trip cost us, then I invite you to the first part of the article: How to rent a motorhome in the USA?
+In this part, I will tell you what our route along the US west coast looked like, where we stopped and what we saw.
+And if you are curious how much it cost us to rent a camper and other costs related to this trip, please read the first part of the article: How to rent a camper in the USA?
 Costs, advice, information

-According to the map, we have 3024 miles to travel, that is 4838 km, we have 20 days for that.
-We travel by passenger car for 3 days, but you can read about it in the previous article.
+According to the map, we have to travel 3,024 miles, that is, 4,838 km, and we have 20 days to do it.
+We travel 3 days by car, but you can read about it in the previous article.

 1png

 It's time to start your camper adventure.
-We are looking for a Walmart store to buy the most necessary things, drinks, food, etc., we had a plan to spend the night in the parking lot somewhere at the end, I read that there is such a possibility, unfortunately, security came and chased us away, it was not possible to get along.
+We are looking for a Walmart store to buy the most necessary things, drinks, food, etc., we were planning to spend the night in the parking lot of the store somewhere at the end, I read that this is possible, unfortunately security came and chased us away, there was no way to reach an agreement.

 14jpg

-So we are looking for something too Free in various wikicamps USA, Free campsites applications.
+So we are looking for something for Free in various applications wikicamps USA, Free campsites .

-We get up at 7, unfortunately it is still dark outside, eat breakfast and head towards the Valley of Death.
+We get up at 7, unfortunately it's still dark outside, eat breakfast and set off towards the Valley of Death.

-We have about 100 miles = 160 km to drive in Stovepipe Wells, we take a break to buy an entrance card to the parks, it costs $ 80 valid year includes car and passengers, the list of parks is available at www.nps.gov .
+We have to travel about 100 miles = 160 km.
+In Stovepipe Wells we take a break to buy an entrance card to the parks.
+It costs $80.
+It is valid for one year, it covers the car and passengers.
+The list of parks is available at www.nps.gov .
 According to a previously prepared plan, we visit the most important viewpoints.

 22jpg